Loyola Ramblers Logo

 1994 – 2000

-The updated logo is designed as a circle, echoing the educational institution’s official seal.
+The updated logo is circular, echoing the educational institution’s official seal.
 It resembles a ball, emphasizing its athletic aspect.
 The university’s full name is displayed in bold capital letters on the wide ring encircling the image.

 At the center of the circle is a wolf with a friendly, cartoon-like appearance.
 The animal’s open mouth and detailed teeth add energy and dynamism to the image while maintaining a welcoming character.